Skip to main content

 ├── mipmap-xxxhdpi/ <- 432×432

-├── drawable-*/ <- optional splash_icon.png when --splash is enabled
+├── drawable-*/ <- optional splash_icon.png with --splash-icon

 └── mipmap-anydpi-v26/